pmem/ndctl/ndctl/ndctl-load-keys.md

 The overwrite operation wipes the entire NVDIMM.
 The operation can take a significant amount of time.
 NOTE: When the command returns successfully, it just means overwrite has been successfully started, and not that the overwrite is complete.
-Subsequently, 'ndctl wait-overwrite’can be used to wait for the NVDIMMs that are performing overwrite.
+Subsequently, *ndctl wait-overwrite* can be used to wait for the NVDIMMs that are performing overwrite.
 Upon successful completion of an overwrite, the WBINVD instruction is issued by the kernel.
 If both --crypto-erase and --overwrite options are supplied, then crypto-erase is performed before overwrite.

 ## SECURITY FREEZE